Speedrunning: Methods

-Similar to other competitions, there are several methods that players use to try to gain an unfair advantage in speedrunning:

 Splicing

 Splicing is by far the most popular cheating method in speedrunning.
 Here, a speedrun is not recorded continuously, as is usually the case, but instead composed of various video snippets recorded at different times, sometimes with gameplay stolen from TAS composers or legitimate players.

 At SGDQ 2019, speedrunner "ConnorAce" used a spliced run to illegitimately claim the world record on Clustertruck for the "NoAbility%" category, depriving the legitimate record holder from being invited to the event.
-The run was treated with suspicion due to it not being submitted officially to speedrun.com, with the video being unlisted on YouTube prior to ConnorAce's acceptance into SGDQ.
+The run was treated with suspicion due to it not being submitted officially to Speedrun.com, with the video being unlisted on YouTube prior to ConnorAce's acceptance into SGDQ.
 In October 2019, ConnorAce's run was exposed by the YouTube documentarian Apollo Legend.

 In a typical case, splicing allows difficult segments to be repeated to perfection and edited together afterwards into one seemingly continuous effort, which can sometimes dramatically reduce the amount of time needed to grind out a comparable score.
 However, a spliced run is not considered cheating if it is announced to be a multi-segment run upon submission; for example, this community-made multi-segment compilation for Super Mario Bros.

 TASbotting

-When 'TASbotting', the player records their controller inputs as a tool-assisted run in an external device, in order to then have this device reproduce the inputs on a real console.
+When 'TASbotting', the player records their controller inputs as a tool-assisted run in an external device in order to then have this device reproduce the inputs on a real console.
 As with splicing, the inputs of individual segments can be combined and, as is usual for tool-assisted runs, inputs can be made frame by frame.
 As long as these inputs are authentic and seem realistic for a human being, such manipulations are much more difficult to detect in the resulting video product than splicing.
 If, on the other hand, a TAS is not outputted on the original hardware but, as usual, on emulators, it can sometimes be alleged from the resulting video that such auxiliary programs were used; additionally, some emulators never perfectly imitate the desired hardware, which can cause synchronization issues when replayed on a console.